Trump fans burn 'Make America Great' hats

 "Trump needs us to hold him accountable to keep his promises.
 He'd want that," posted one.

-Anne Coulter, a right-wing political commentator and vocal Trump supporter, has also publically criticised the president's move, as well as his recent sympathetic comments towards "dreamers" on Twitter.
+Ann Coulter, a right-wing political commentator, has also publicly criticised the president's move, as well as his recent sympathetic Twitter comments towards young undocumented immigrants.

 She also shared a number of the burning videos on her account.